ajsaule/password-generator/README.md

 ### What I learned

-I took some unique learnings away from this project:

 Firstly that you can use `Math.random()` and multiply it by the length of an array to generate a randomly selected array index.
 Also I learned that you can create an array with with the array constructor and map over that passing a function reference to that map method to execute and return a 1:1 copy of that array but with the output of the given function that was passed to the method.
 The relevant code is below.

 ```js